 Head of Simpson Thacher’s Exempt Organizations Practice, David Shevlin counsels a variety of international and domestic exempt organizations, including all forms of private foundations and public charities.
 He also advises donors to, and the governing bodies of, exempt organizations.
-In particular, David has been involved in assisting governing bodies on internal investigations.
-He also advises universities, foundations, hospitals and cultural institutions on the investment of their endowments.
-Long active in the bar, David is Vice Chair of the ABA’s Section of Taxation—Committee on Exempt Organizations.
-He also serves on the Board of Doctors Without Borders USA.
+In particular, David advises universities, foundations, hospitals and cultural institutions on the investment of their endowments.
+David has particular expertise in working with charitable organizations in connection with social enterprise and program-related investments.
+David also has been involved in assisting governing bodies on internal investigations.
+Long active in the bar, David is a past Chair of the ABA’s Section of Taxation—Committee on Exempt Organizations.
+He has also served on the Board of Doctors Without Borders USA.

 Read Full Biography...

 - An environmental public charity in connection with the recovery of over $1 million of “excess benefits”

 - Several major private foundations in connection with a program-related investments and loans, focusing in particular on climate change and environmental protection

 - A private foundation in connection with several major gifts to domestic and international universities

 - A public charity in connection with an internal investigation of a whistle-blower complaint

 - A private foundation in connection with the enforcement of a naming-rights provision in a major gift agreement

 - A cultural institution in connection with the external management of its entire endowment